Greg Munie's Home Page

 - Dr. Shadrach Meshach Lockridge

 Through the gracious generosity of the monks at St. Procopius Abbey I have been priviledged to become the latest vintner responsible

 for the 110+ year old vineyard at the Abbey.
-I am now finishing my eleventh year of carrying on this honor.
+I am now starting my thirteenth year of carrying on this honor.
 Not a day in the vineyard goes by that

 I do not reflect on those who have gone before me, both those who were my teachers (Brs.
 George and Joe) and those I have never met who

 started this work over 100 years ago.
 After so many years of both successful and less than successful wine making seasons I have even

 come to look on the vines as old friends and mourn those who do not make it through the hard winters.

 One thing I have learned is that I really don't know very much about grapes and wine.
 So as such I have spent some time

 consulting the Illinois Extension Service and as many resources, e.g. Washington State Extension, as I can.